tusharmath/tusharm.com/contents/articles/angularjs-seed-project/index.md

 <span class="more"/>

-When ever I want to create a new web application that worked offline, I just fork this repository and got started.
-All the workflows are pre built in the project, with a single command I can test my app on multiple browsers, package the app, create a HTML5 Application Cache Manifest file and ultimately publish it to GH-Pages.
+Whenever I want to create a new web application that worked offline, I just fork this repository and get started.
+All the workflows are pre built in the project, with a single command I can test my app on multiple browsers, package the app, create an HTML5 Application Cache Manifest file and ultimately publish it to GH-Pages.
 I could have used Yeoman for the same, but I just found this more comfortable and more suited to my needs.

 Here are the links if you want to know more about the project —